nizpew/my-linux-post-install/README.md

 ## Description

+this version has more apps and better journaling, teologyshort, palavra-do-dia workflow

 This repository contains my personal configurations (dotfiles) for a Linux environment, including settings for the i3 window manager, Zsh shell, and other applications.
 With these configurations, you can optimize your productivity and personalize your workspace.